surniaulula/wpsso/readme.txt

 = 5.3.0-b.1 =

-(2019/07/16) Added support for the Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin.
-Optimized the saving of settings by having the browser exclude unchanged options from the $_POST.
-The WooCommerce integration module now reads variation meta to handle variation custom fields.
+(2019/07/16) This version includes several jQuery improvements to optimize both the size of settings pages and their submitted data.
+Added support for the Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin.

 = 5.2.0 =